patrickmslatteryvt/busybox-java/README.md

 ### FAQ
 Q: Why use the Oracle JREs, why not the OpenJDK?<br>
-A: The OpenJDK has a huge amount of dependancies.
+A: The OpenJDK has a huge amount of external dependancies.
 The Oracle JREs on the other hand do not depend on any shared libraries and are therefore much easier to get to work on a striped bare userland such as Busybox.<br>

 ### Tags